joliclic/zml_webcontrol/readme.md

 The masks and their leds are commanded from a single static web page.
 The different part of this page, JavaScript, CSS, and localisation, are built from a Node.js script.

-The JavaScript is a single file in the src folder.
-You must adapt, in the top of the file, some values of the `gServers` variable, at least the ip of the masks, according to your network.
+There's 2 JavaScript files in the src folder, `zml.js` is the main program, and `config.default.js` contains some settings.
+You should create a copy of `config.default.js`, and name it `config.js`, the build system will use it rather than the other.
+And there you must adapt some values of the `gServers` variable, at least the ip of the masks, according to your network.

 The CSS are generated from some [`LessCSS`](http://lesscss.org/) files.
 The main one is `src/css/zml.less` file.